Gyle/parrychris_OneHit_P2/README.md

 ### Assets

+#### Libraries
+We do not use any libraries, except for the built in Unity API.

+#### Music

+#### Sprites / Textures
+Characters: The original character was left in the game and finished by Shawn.
+The other two character were all designed by Shawn

+Maps: Brad made everything on Map1 except for the trees, roof, and some miscs from the original assets.
+Likewise, Will made everything on Map2 except for the trees which he got from the Unity Store.

 ### Installation and Setup
+Run the mac build included in the root directory on this repo.
+Launcher settings do not matter.

 ### How to Play
 In the main menu there is an instructions button showing the controls.
 You are able to change the controls in the